Ben-Schneider-code/Ben-Schneider-code.github.io/_news/abc.md

 related_posts: false
 ---

-We release <a href='https://tiger-ai-lab.github.io/ABC/'>ABC</a>, a model text-guided visual retrieval.
+We release <a href='https://tiger-ai-lab.github.io/ABC/'>ABC</a>, a model fine0grained multimodal retrieval.